kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 <video src="./media/assistant.mp4" width="720" type="video/mp4" autoplay muted loop playsinline disablepictureinpicture />

-The Assistant by Kagi combines the unparalleled results of Kagi Search with the latest large language models (LLM), making it the perfect companion for creative, research, and programming tasks — alongside everything else you can think of!
+The Assistant by Kagi combines top large language models (LLM) with (optional) results from Kagi Search, making it the perfect companion for creative, research, and programming tasks — alongside everything else you can think of!
+And all included in a single subscription!

 ## Features

-- Access to the latest and most performant large language models from OpenAI, Anthropic, Mistral, and Google
+- Access to the latest and most performant large language models from OpenAI, Anthropic, Meta, Google and Mistral
 - Multiple [custom assistants](#custom-assistants)
 - The ability to control whether the Assistant has web access (powered by Kagi Search).
 - Applying Kagi Search [Lenses](../features/lenses.md) and [Personalized Results](../features/website-info-personalized-results.md) to the Assistant searches